Massed German formations return attacking airfields in the south and south-east.

 As they approached the English coast, the four bomber groups separated to strike their assigned targets: I./StG 3 headed for Gosport, II./StG 77 for Ford, I./StG 77 for Thorney Island, and III./StG 77 for Poling.

-The raid on RAF Ford began at 14:45 hours, when 28 Ju 87s from II./StG 77 attacked in tight formation.
-The airfield had limited anti-aircraft defences—just six Lewis guns—and the Stukas pressed home their attacks with little opposition.
+At RAF Ford, 28 Ju 87s of II./StG 77 attacked in tight formation.
+The airfield had limited anti-aircraft defences—just six Lewis guns—and the Stukas encountered little opposition.
 Bombs struck fuel stores, hangars, and accommodation blocks, igniting a massive blaze.
 The oil tanks and storage compounds were hit early in the raid, and two hangars were completely destroyed.
-Fourteen aircraft were destroyed on the ground, including Blackburn Sharks, Fairey Swordfish, and Fairey Albacores, with another twenty-six damaged.
+Fourteen aircraft were destroyed on the ground, including Blackburn Sharks, Fairey Swordfish, and Fairey Albacores, with a further twenty-six damaged.
 Casualties were heavy: 28 personnel were killed and 75 wounded.
-Fires raged for hours, and local fire brigades had to draw water from ditches and static tanks after the main pipe was fractured by bomb blasts.
+Fires raged for hours, and local fire brigades were forced to draw water from ditches and static tanks after the main supply pipe was severed by bomb blasts.

 At Thorney Island, 28 Stukas from I./StG 77 struck the airfield, setting two hangars and several buildings ablaze.
-The runways were cratered, and three aircraft were destroyed: a Blenheim, an Avro Anson, and a Miles Magister.
-A Wellington bomber was also damaged.
-Though damage was significant, casualties were minimal—five civilian workers were injured when a 110-lb bomb landed near their shelter.
+The runways were cratered, and three aircraft—a Blenheim, an Avro Anson, and a Miles Magister—were destroyed, while a Wellington bomber was damaged.
+Though the damage was considerable, casualties were minimal, with five civilian workers injured when a 110-lb bomb landed near their shelter.

 Meanwhile, 22 Ju 87s from I./StG 3 attacked RNAS Gosport.
-Accurate bombing wrecked five aircraft and damaged five more, though no personnel were killed.
-Several workshop buildings were hit, and ten barrage balloons were destroyed.
-Fortunately, all bombs landed within military boundaries, avoiding civilian casualties.
+Accurate bombing destroyed five aircraft and damaged five more, while several workshop buildings were hit and ten barrage balloons destroyed.
+All bombs fell within the station perimeter, and no personnel were killed.

 Attack on Poling Radar Station

-Simultaneously at 14:45, III./StG 77, led by Major Helmut Bode, attacked the Poling radar station.
-The raid involved 87 high-explosive bombs, of which 44 landed inside the RAF compound and 43 in surrounding areas.
-Two transmission pylons were destroyed, fires swept through the stores buildings, and several local homes were damaged.
-Though the radar chain remained operational thanks to mobile backup units and coverage from other stations, Poling was knocked out for the rest of August, creating a temporary gap in radar coverage along the Sussex coast.
+At the Poling radar station, III./StG 77, led by Major Helmut Bode, delivered a concentrated attack.
+A total of 87 high-explosive bombs were dropped, 44 landing within the RAF compound and 43 in the surrounding area.
+Two transmission pylons were destroyed, fires swept through the stores buildings, and several nearby homes were damaged.
+Although the radar chain remained operational through mobile backup units and overlapping coverage, Poling was rendered inoperative for the remainder of August, creating a temporary gap in radar coverage along the Sussex coast.

 RAF Response and Air Combat

 RAF Fighter Command, already stretched by earlier battles over Kent and Surrey, responded as quickly as possible.
 Eighteen Hurricanes from Nos.
 43 and 601 Squadrons intercepted I./StG 77 as it approached Thorney Island.
-Lacking close fighter escort, the Stukas were highly vulnerable.
-Ten of the twenty-eight Ju 87s were shot down, with another five damaged.
-Among the German losses was Hauptmann Herbert Meisel, Gruppenkommandeur of I./StG 77, whose aircraft was destroyed over the Channel.
+Lacking close fighter escort, the Stukas were highly vulnerable, and in the fierce fighting that followed ten of the twenty-eight Ju 87s were shot down, with another five damaged.

 Elsewhere, Spitfires from Nos.
-152, 234, and 602 Squadrons and Hurricanes from No. 213 Squadron engaged Bf 109s providing cover.
-No. 234 Squadron clashed with Bf 109s from I./JG 27, and No. 602 Squadron was bounced by III./JG 27, losing three Spitfires.
+152, 234, and 602 Squadrons and Hurricanes from No. 213 Squadron engaged the escorting fighters.
+No. 234 Squadron clashed with Bf 109s from I./JG 27, while No. 602 Squadron was bounced by III./JG 27, losing three Spitfires.
 RAF losses in total amounted to six fighters destroyed and four damaged.

 The sky between Gosport and Bognor Regis was soon filled with nearly 300 aircraft, making it one of the largest and most chaotic engagements of the day.
 RAF Blenheims from No. 235 Squadron joined the defence, while Coastal Command units and experimental radar-equipped Hurricanes from the Fighter Interception Unit were also deployed.